bediger4000/heapcount/README.md

 In this case, it divides the work, putting the permutation into one thread, and unique-detection, counting and output in a second thread.

-Here are the 8 ways to have legit heaps when the integer values in the heap are `0, 1, 2, 3, 4`:
+Here are the 8 ways to arrange values, when the integer values in the heap are `0, 1, 2, 3, 4`:

 ![first 4 heaps](big1.png)
 ![second 4 heaps](big2.png)